Subplot: Literary Definition, Examples, and Writing Tips

 If you thought love stories, you were right.

-Love plots fit perfectly into almost every kind of story, from thrillers to adventure stories and even into love stories themselves (Pride and Prejudice, anyone?).
+Love or romantic subplots fit perfectly into almost every kind of story, from thrillers to adventure stories and even into love stories themselves (Pride and Prejudice, anyone?).

 Their pervasiveness is so extreme that subplots are almost synonymous with love plots.